Meredith, Victoria: Present day

-Meredith has been host to the Meredith Music Festival since 1991.
+Meredith has been host to the Meredith Music Festival since 1991, and is also the closest locale to the Golden Plains Festival.

 Golfers play at the course of the Meredith Golf Club on the Midland Highway.

 Established in 1911, the Meredith Rural Fire Brigade (MRFB) has served to protect Meredith and surrounding areas from fires and other emergencies for over 100 years.
 The brigade consists entirely of volunteers.
 The MRFB's newest appliance is a 3.4C Heavy Tanker, which was bought through fundraising by CFA members and the Victorian Government.